elmyrockers/Flight-RedbeanPHP-Twig-Demo/README.md

 While PHP may lack the built-in concurrency models of Node.js, the thread management of Java/C#, or the compiled speed of Go, I still believe it's an excellent choice for rapid development, prototyping, and budget-friendly deployments.

 ## Why Not Laravel?
 Laravel is powerful but too heavy for shared hosting or high-performance needs.
 It's tightly coupled with Eloquent and not optimized for asynchronous or concurrent processing.
 For many cases, we only need routing and middleware—a microframework like Flight is enough.
-RedBeanPHP is also far more lightweight than Eloquent, making this stack ideal for rapid development and easier to scale or upgrade later with tools like Swoole or more performant languages.
+RedBeanPHP is also far more lightweight than Eloquent, making this stack ideal for rapid development.
+After moving to a VPS, it becomes easier to scale or upgrade with tools like Swoole or more performant languages.

 ## RedbeanPHP for Rapid Prototyping & Development
 RedBeanPHP is great for rapid prototyping and synchronous tasks, but may become a bottleneck under high loads due to its lack of asynchronous support.
 Once moved to a VPS, it can be easily replaced with more scalable solutions like Swoole MySQL.